We all have a responsibility to keep roads safe

 √ Make sure any cargo is secure and balanced and adjust suspension and tire pressure to accommodate extra weight.

-√ Always ride with a helmet that meets the U.S. Department of Transportation federal motor vehicle safety standard – look for the “DOT” symbol on the outside back of the helmet.
-NHTSA estimates helmets saved 1,872 motorcyclists’ lives in 2017, and that 749 more lives could have been saved if all motorcyclists had worn helmets.
-Helmets are required in New York.
+√ Always ride with a helmet that meets the U.S. Department of Transportation Federal Motor Vehicle Safety Standard – look for the “DOT” symbol on the back.
+Helmets save lives and are required in New York state.

 √ Wear other protective gear, such as gloves, a jacket and pants.